the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 }
 ~~~~~~~~

-Afterward the request to the Hacker News API fetches more list items in one request than before.
+Afterward, the request to the Hacker News API fetches more list items in one request than before.
+As you can see, a powerful such as the Hacker News API gives you plenty of ways to experiment with real world data.
+You should make use of it to make your endavours when learning something new more exciting.
+That's [how I learned about the empowerment that APIs provide](https://www.robinwieruch.de/what-is-an-api-javascript/) when learning a new programming language or library.

 ### Exercises: